logo

-Population growth and economic development in China have increased the demand for food and animal feed, raising questions regarding China's future maize production self-sufficiency.
-This study combines data-driven projections with a machine learning method on data from 402 stations and 87 field experiments across China.
-Results suggest that current maize yield could roughly double with optimal planting density and management.
-A 52% yield improvement is projected by the 2030s through dense planting and soil improvement under a high-end climate forcing scenario (SSP585), outweighing the negative effects of climate change.
-This implies that China can achieve maize self-sufficiency using current cropping areas, challenging the notion of yield stagnation and providing an example of how food security can be achieved with optimal crop-soil management.
+Population growth and economic development in China has increased the demand for food and animal feed, raising questions regarding China's future maize production self-sufficiency.
+Here, we address this challenge by combining data-driven projections with a machine learning method on data from 402 stations, with data from 87 field experiments across China.
+Current maize yield would be roughly doubled with the implementation of optimal planting density and management.
+In the 2030s, we estimate a 52% yield improvement through dense planting and soil improvement under a high-end climate forcing Shared Socio-Economic Pathway (SSP585), compared with a historical climate trend.
+Based on our results, yield gains from soil improvement outweigh the adverse effects of climate change.
+This implies that China can be self-sufficient in maize by using current cropping areas.
+Our results challenge the view of yield stagnation in most global areas and provide an example of how food security can be achieved with optimal crop-soil management under future climate change scenarios.

 Publisher